kkneomis/Web-Security-I/sql_injections.md

 Error: You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '%'' at line 1
 ```
-This is because you have broken the dynamic sql statement was supposed to be generated from your input (congratulations on being a bAd@$$-H@CK3R!).
-We can assume the sequel statement looked something like this:
+This is because you have broken the dynamic sql statement was supposed to be generated from your input.
+We can assume the SQL statement looked something like this:
 ```
 select * from movie where title=' + [YOUR INPUT] + '
 ```